Cohomological Methods in Intersection Theory: Finiteness and Euler characteristic

 which is completely determined by the fact that the following square commutes.

-The $\QQ$-linear $\ell$-adic realization functor commutes with the six operations if we restrict ourselves to quasi-excellent schemes over $\ZZ[1/\ell]$; see \cite[7.2.24]{CD4}. \end{paragr} \begin{thm} There is a canonical exact sequence of the form:
+The $\QQ$-linear $\ell$-adic realization functor commutes with the six operations if we restrict ourselves to quasi-excellent schemes over $\ZZ[1/\ell]$; see \cite[7.2.24]{CD4}.

+We may see these realization functors as a categorified version of cycle class maps .
+Indeed, in view of the representability results such as Theorem~\ref{cycle class} , they induce the classical cycle class maps in $\ell$-adic cohomomology: for a field $k$ and a separated morphism of finite type $a:X\to\spec k$, we have

+If $X$ is regular (e.g. smooth) this gives by Poincar\'e duality the cycle class map:

-\end{thm} \begin{proof}[Sketch of proof] Let $\DM_{h}(X,\ZZ)'$ be the smallest full subcategory of $\DM_{h}(X,\ZZ)$ generated by $\DM_{h,lc}(X,\ZZ)_{tors}$.
-We also define $D(X_{et},\ZZ)'$ as the smallest full subcateory of $D(X_{et},\ZZ)$ generated by objects of the form $j_!(\mathcal{F})$, where $j:U\to X$ is a dense open immersion and $\mathcal{F}$ is bounded with constructible cohomology sheaf, such that there is a prime $p$ with the following two properties: \begin{itemize} \item $p.1_\mathcal{F}=0$; \item $p$ is invertible in $\mathcal{O}_U$. \end{itemize} Then a variant of the rigidity theorem \ref{rigidity theorem} (together with remark \ref{rigidity artin}) gives an equivalence of $\infty$-categories:
+One can lift these cycle class maps to integral coefficients using similar arguments from $cdh$-motives; see~\cite{CD5}. \end{paragr} \begin{thm} There is a canonical exact sequence of the form: \end{thm} \begin{proof} Let $\DM_{h}(X,\ZZ)'$ be the smallest localizing subcategory of $\DM_{h}(X,\ZZ)$ generated by $\DM_{h,lc}(X,\ZZ)_{tors}$.
+We also define $D(X_{et},\ZZ)'$ as the smallest localizing subcateory of $D(X_{et},\ZZ)$ generated by objects of the form $j_!(\mathcal{F})$, where $j:U\to X$ is a dense open immersion and $\mathcal{F}$ is bounded with constructible cohomology sheaf, such that there is a prime $p$ with the following two properties: \begin{itemize} \item $p.1_\mathcal{F}=0$; \item $p$ is invertible in $\mathcal{O}_U$. \end{itemize} Then a variant of the rigidity theorem \ref{rigidity theorem} (together with remark \ref{rigidity artin}) gives an equivalence of $\infty$-categories:

 One then checks that the $t$-structure on $D(X_{et},\ZZ)'$ induces a bounded $t$-structure on $\DM_{h,lc}(X,\ZZ)_{tors}$ (with noetherian heart, since we get a Serre subcategory of constructible \'etale sheaves of abelian groups on $X_{et}$).
 Using the basic properties of non-connective $K$-theory \cite{ncK0,ncK,ncK2}, we see that we have an exact sequence